MapStory/nypl-warper/README.md

 Stop with `docker-compose down`

-Warning: Database data is stored on the docker image.
-If that image is lost, so is all the data.
+### Intial setup for development

-### Intial setup
+Create a docker volume for storing database data `docker volume create pgdata`

-Run migrations and initalize the database for the first time with
+Run migrations and initialize the database for the first time with

 `docker exec -it warper_web_1 bundle exec rake db:migrate`